Raku/doc/README.md

     $ make html

+Please note that you will need to have [nodejs](https://nodejs.org) installed to produce HTML content with the above command.
+Moreover, depending on your system and installation, you could need to either *alias* or *link* the [nodejs](https://nodejs.org) executable so that you can run a command `node`.
+For instance:

+    $ ln `which nodejs` /usr/bin/node

 After the pages have been generated, you can view them on your local computer by starting the included `app.pl` program: